RCL SSL HTTP AutoRenew for Windows

 settings will allow for including specific certificates by its name (eg: “contoso.com” or “contoso.com, www.contoso.com” - for SAN) for the certificate(s) you want to save on the server. certificateName

-- the name of the certificate in the RCL Portal to be included from automatic renewalvalidationPath
+- the name of the certificate in the RCL Portal to be included for automatic renewalvalidationPath

 - the path to the root folder where the website is hosted from.
 The validations tokens for the HTTP Challenge will be saved to the root of the website